-Easydmarc have a FREE plan which is great for personal domains or small business that just want the basics, it also allows you to manage unlimited domains.
+Easydmarc has a FREE plan which is great for personal domains or small businesses that just want the basics, it also allows you to manage unlimited domains.
 Prices are then $17.99 / month for the Plus plan and $39.99 for the Premium plan.
 Plans are cheaper if you go yearly.

 Dmarcly does not have any free plan but they do offer trials, and their prices are pretty identical, with the professional plan at $17.99, growth at $39.99, business at $69.99 and Enterprise at $199 per month.